 Any non-income related equity movements of the associates that arise, for example, from the distribution of dividends or other transactions with the associates' shareholders, are charged against the proceeds received or granted.
 No effect on the Group's net result or equity is recognized in the course of these transactions.
 However, when the Group's share of losses in an associate equals or exceeds its interest in the associate, including any other unsecured receivables, the Group does not recognize further losses, unless it has incurred obligations or made payments on behalf of the associate.
-If the associate subsequently reports profits, the Group resumes recognizing its share of those profits only after its share of the profits exceeded the accumulated share of losses that has previously not been recognized.
+If the associate subsequently reports profits, the Group resumes recognizing its share of losses that has previously not been recognized.
 Distributions received from the associates are accounted for as a reduction of the carrying value of the investment.